fbpx

 National Nutrition Month: 20 Health Tips

 National Nutrition Month® is an annual campaign created by the Academy of Nutrition and Dietetics.
 During the month of March, everyone is invited to learn about making informed food choices and developing healthful eating and physical activity habits.
 At Logan University, we also believe in the power of nutrition.
-Our Master of Science in Nutrition & Human Performance and Master of Science in Applied Nutrition & Dietetics programs prepare students for careers in nutrition in which they will promote natural good health, treat and even prevent disease and help others live life to the fullest.
+Our Master of Science in Nutrition & Human Performance and Master of Science in Applied Nutrition & Dietetics degree programs prepare students for careers in nutrition in which they will promote natural good health, treat and even prevent disease and help others live life to the fullest.

 Check out 20 food, nutrition and health tips from the Academy: